MangaBoba/passport_ocr/README.md

 1. Only aligned data recognition (±5 degrees).
 2. Good recognition quality only for upper case letter words.

-ToDo: \
+ToDo:
-- [ ] Name, surname and patronymic among the recognized words.
+- [ ] Name, surname and patronymic search among the recognized words.